Graduates? Looking for a career in international financial services?

 It seems more and more that 'home, sweet home' has been forgotten in favour of 'wherever there are career opportunities'.
 Perhaps this is more out of necessity than desire.
 Or perhaps millennials (those born in the 1980s and 1990s) simply have a more global mind-set due to increased travel opportunities when studying, and of course, the globalising impact of the internet.
 The world just seems smaller than it used to.

-The infographic below, published by Movehub and created using data from UNESCO, shows where all the world's international students are moving from and to around the world.
+This infographic, published by Movehub and created using data from UNESCO, shows where all the world's international students are moving from and to around the world.
 The primary colour shows the ranking of a country based on the number of outbound international students.
 The inner colour of the circle shows the ranking of a country based on the number of inbound international students.
 The data covers roughly 200 countries for outbound students and 125 for inbound students.

 Take China, for example.
 The country has a very high talent exodus, but also attracts many international students, who remain there to work.
 Meanwhile, Australia attracts a large number of students to its shores, but less seem to leave.
 Australian-born students, it would seem, have much less wanderlust and who can blame them?